Answers to common questions from the Beloit College community.

 We grow better when we’re in a space where we can be together.
-We’re trying to be innovative in creating an atmosphere that we know is so important to our students, our faculty, and our staff.
+We have been innovative in creating an atmosphere that we know is so important to our students, our faculty, and our staff.
 We still think that’s an important part of our education, and we want to provide that experience as best we can while being as safe as possible.

-Thus, in addition to paying attention to the safety of our indoor spaces, we’re creating outdoor spaces where people can be together and talk with one another, including for some classes.
+Thus, in addition to paying attention to the safety of our indoor spaces, we have created outdoor spaces where people can be together and talk with one another, including for some classes.

-Courses for Mod 1 and Mod 2 will be in-person, online, or a hybrid that you can take either in-person or online.
-Take a look at the Fall 2020 Course Guide to explore what classes are in what formats.
+Courses will be in-person, online, or a hybrid that you can take either in-person or online.
+Take a look at the Course Guide to explore what classes are in what formats.

 Go immediately to the department chair to speak confidentially about the issue.
 If the situation cannot be resolved in this way and/or the faculty member is the department chair, reach out to the Provost’s Office about the issue by contacting firstname.lastname@example.org.

 We will not be using computer labs.
 Instead, we have arranged for you to use computers in the cloud.
 You’ll be able to access all the applications normally available in a campus computer lab on your own device.